hey-wa-software/LinkedInJobFilters/README.md

-# LinkedInJobFilters
+# LinkedIn Job Search Result Filters

-Improve your job search by removing irrelevant job search results.
+Focus on interesting job opportunities by removing the uninteresting ones.